featured projects

 80 MWac | Halifax County, VA

 Piney Creek Solar is an 80 MWac solar project located in Halifax County, Virginia.
-In early March, the project was granted a conditional use permit by the Halifax County Board of Supervisors.
-Once complete, the project will generate over $3.7M in new local tax revenue and enough clean energy to power approximately 13,600 homes.
+Constructed and operating since August 2023.
+The facility generates over $3.7 million in new local tax revenue and produces enough clean energy to power approximately 13,600 homes.

 2 MWac | Jefferson County, IL

-Marlow Solar is a 2MWac community solar project selected as a part of the Illinois Adjustable Block Program in the Spring of 2019.
-Located in Jefferson County, IL, the project will provide power to Ameren Illinois, to which customers may subscribe.
-Marlow Solar will be one of the State’s first Community Solar Projects built under the Future Energy Jobs Act when it is completed in the Spring of 2020.
+Marlow Solar is a 2 MWac community solar project that was selected as part of the Illinois Adjustable Block Program in the spring of 2019.
+Located in Jefferson County, IL, the project provides power to Ameren Illinois, which customers may subscribe to.
+Marlow Solar is one of the state’s first community solar projects built under the Future Energy Jobs Act and was completed in 2020.